Smart Bark is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

 Barking or crying is normal for a puppy during this new and potentially stressful experience, so you simply reassure them calmly.

-Best Options for Bringing a Puppy Home in the Car
+Bringing your Puppy Home in the Car

-1. Soft Dog Car Crates
+1. Best Value Soft Car Crate

 The first thing to say is that a soft, fabric dog crate is an ideal solution for travel.
 These crates confine the puppy in a cosy den-like space to help them snooze the journey away, whilst providing some views and air circulation through mesh windows.